fljot/Gestouch/README.md

 It is possible to work with [Starling](http://www.starling-framework.org) display objects as well as any other display list hierarchical structures, e.g. other Stage3D frameworks that have display objects hierarchy like [Genome2D](https://github.com/pshtif/Genome2D-AS3) or [ND2D](https://github.com/nulldesign/nd2d) or even 3D libraries.

-In order to use Gestouch with Starling all you need to do is a bit of bootstrapping:
+In order to use Gestouch with Starling all you need to do is a bit of configuration:
 <pre><code>starling = new Starling(MyStarlingRootClass, stage);
 /* setup & start your Starling instance here */

-// Gestouch initialization step 1 of 3:
-// Initialize native (default) input adapter.
-Needed for non-DisplayList usage. if (!Gestouch.inputAdapter)
-{
-    Gestouch.inputAdapter = new NativeInputAdapter(stage);
-}

 // Gestouch initialization step 2 of 3:
 // Register instance of StarlingDisplayListAdapter to be used for objects of type starling.display.DisplayObject.